15 Fabulous Facts About Sex and the City

 9. THE SHOW ADDRESSED 9/11 IN ITS OWN WAY.

-10. THE SHOW DIDN’T ACTUALLY INVENT THE COSMO.
+10. THE SHOW DIDN’T INVENT THE COSMO, BUT IT CERTAINLY POPULARIZED IT.

 The ladies’ cocktail of choice, the pink-hued vodka sipper, may have risen to frothy fame thanks to the series, but the drink is believed to have been invented way back in the 1930s.
 Although its exact provenance is up for debate (no one can agree on whether it was first made in Provincetown or Miami or somewhere else), no one questions that its '90s popularity is due to its many, many appearances on the show.
 Pair it with a Magnolia Bakery cupcake and you’ve got yourself one heck of a Sex and the City snack.